Thorfgin/charactercreator/README.md

 	MUST:
 	- FIX: change the way skills are selected, by referencing id instead of skill.
-	Skills may no be unique in name, for example 'extra wilskracht' exists twice in ExtraVaardigheden This may cause issues with the saves, because everything is reference by skillname.
+	Skills may no be unique in name, for example 'extra wilskracht' exists twice in ExtraVaardigheden.
+	This may cause issues with the saves, because everything is reference by skillname.
 	- LANGUAGE: add multi-language support as an option >> English